hobo71/wpsso-tweet-a-quote/readme.txt

 = 1.3.0-dev.1 =

-(TBD) Removed TinyMCE support and the SweetAlert2 javascript library.
+(2018/06/29) Removed TinyMCE support and the SweetAlert2 javascript library.

 = 1.2.1 =